Learning together through connecting; Jessica Rubin's Portfolio

 Below we are trying to identify lichen succession, the corresponding type, and age of the rocky substrate.
 (I'm on the far left)

-This past summer I facilitated the Earth Systems Strand for high-school students: co-designed the curriculum, worked with the students each day and taught an introductory course to earth systems, co-designed and graded the IESO exam, facilitated a geology field trip, and guided the students as they prepared for their final presentation at the science fair to a panel of judges and community members in the Burlington Mall.
+Burlington Mall.
 Four of our students went to Italy to participate in the International Earth Science Olympiad competition.
 Students projects employed the Pugh decision matrix to: compare organic farming techniques to reduce carbon footprint by increasing carbon sequestration, design a decomisioning plan for Vermont Yankee, and compare various alternative fuels to help Shelburne Farms transition away from fossil fuels.
 Below is one page of their data.

 Matrix Data